jerhon/developer-notes/docs/docker/overview.md

 Docker is a technology to create and run containers.
 A container is a image that when executed run within an isolated environment in the OS.
 Each image is comprised of several layers which are built upon each other which when stacked result in a running application.

+# Repositories

+A docker repository is a place were images of an application can be stored in order to later retrieve and run them from other hosts.
+A repository can be set up on any machine running docker.

+# Options for Hosting

+## Dockerhub
+This is a hosted service for saving and distributing container images.

 ## Why Docker?

 ### Docker allows you to bundle all your dependencies.